Kiwoito Africa Safaris

 Katavi National Park is the third-largest park in Tanzania.
 It is also by far one of the least visited in the country, making it a truly untouched wildlife paradise.
 It is located in the west of Tanzania and is quite hard to access by road, so the easiest way to and out is by charter flights.

-The park is primarily fed by the Katuma River which in the rainy season – April and May – transforms the park into a wetland.
+The park is primarily fed by the Katuma River, which in the rainy season – April and May – transforms the park into a wetland.
 Lake Chada and Lake Katavi are both seasonal lakes that are situated within the park boundaries.
-In terms of vegetation, the park hosts a varied mix of bushland, Miombo forests, riverine forests as well as grasslands.
+In terms of vegetation, the park hosts a varied mix of bushland, Miombo forests, riverine forests as well and grasslands.

 Highlights

-Tanzania’s third-largest national park; lies in the remote area southwest of the country, within a truncated arm of the Rift Valley that terminates in the shallow, brooding expanse of Lake Rukwa.
+Katavi National Park, Tanzania’s third-largest and most remote wildlife sanctuary, offers an unrivaled safari experience in one of Africa’s last true wildernesses.
+Nestled in the southwest of the country within a truncated arm of the Rift Valley that culminates in the shallow expanse of Lake Rukwa, Katavi remains isolated, pristine, and largely untouched.

 Immerse yourself in the unparalleled splendor of Katavi National Park, where the untouched wilderness beckons and the untamed spirit of Africa reigns supreme.
 Experience a journey like no other, surrounded by the unspoiled wonders that make Katavi a gem in Tanzania‘s crown.